Paula Yankauskas, VMD

-Hillary was born & raised in Vermont.
+Hillary was born and raised in Vermont.
 She graduated from Vermont Technical College in 2015 and has worked at LVVS since 2014.

-When not at work Hillary can be found reading a book.
+When not at work, Hillary can be found reading a book.
 Her favorite book series is Harry Potter.

 Laurie joined LVVS in 2016.
 She lives in Wolcott with her Aussie Euca on a small farm.

-When not at work, Laurie can be found relaxing with a cold one, reading, or sitting out at her bonfire watching the stars.
-Laurie’s favorite part of working at LVVS is being with her amazing co-workers.
+When not at work, Laurie can be found relaxing with a cold one, reading, or sitting out at a bonfire watching the stars.
+Her favorite part of working at LVVS is being with her amazing co-workers.
 Laurie aspires to live every day to the fullest.